left-caret

 Representations

-• One of the largest US private equity firms in multi-jurisdictional insolvency-related litigation in Spain and other jurisdictions with over $1 billion claimed.
-There are multiple legal proceedings, including contractual claims, insolvency litigation and criminal proceedings.
+• One of the largest private equity firms in the world in multiple legal proceedings arising from an investment agreement and insolvency in Europe with over US$1 billion claimed.
+The matter is highly complicated with multiple contractual proceedings, insolvency litigation and criminal proceedings.

-• A private equity firm regarding arbitration in Europe relating to a disputed acquisition and onward sale of a multi-billion dollar gold mining assets in a Central Asian country.
+• A private equity firm relating to a disputed acquisition and onward sale of multi-billion-dollar gold mining assets in Central Asia.

-• A U.S. publicly-listed company as contractor against an Asian multinational in relation to a highly-complex ad hoc arbitration, related litigation, and almost a dozen adjudications arising out of the construction of two energy megaprojects in Africa, with multiple claims and counterclaims of over US$2 billion.
-There were numerous claims of critical delay, disruption and hundreds of engineering defects.
+• A U.S. multinational against an Asian multinational in relation to two complex ad hoc arbitrations, related litigation and almost a dozen adjudications arising out of two energy megaprojects in Africa, with multiple claims and counterclaims of over US$2 billion.
 The disputes spanned 11 hearings.

 • A large energy multinational in respect of potential arbitration claims, including under different bilateral and multilateral investment treaties, in connection with highly valuable oil and gas assets in Central Asia.

-• An African company and its shareholder in a $100 million ICC arbitration in London against North American companies.
-The dispute arose from the termination of a consultancy agreement relating to oil drilling services.
+• An African company and its shareholder in a US$100 million ICC arbitration against North American companies in respect of an oil drilling services dispute.

-• A large energy multinational in a complex construction dispute worth over US$1 billion with a contractor in connection with an upstream megaproject for an oil and gas facility in one of the largest oil fields Central Asia.
-The project is one of the largest in the world.
-The dispute includes complex issues of delay and defects.
+• A large energy multinational in a complex dispute worth over US$1 billion with a contractor in connection with an upstream oil and gas megaproject, one of the largest in the world, in one of the largest oil fields Central Asia.

 • An Asian sovereign in an ICSID arbitration pursuant to a bilateral investment treaty against a European investor regarding alleged expropriation of a manufacturing business and associated property.

-• A multinational mining company regarding significant taxation measures proposed by various South American countries imposing significant tax increases on investments in the mining sector.
+• A multinational mining company regarding its remedies under applicable investment treaties in response to significant taxation measures proposed by various South American countries imposing substantial tax increases on investments in the mining sector.

 • A Middle Eastern company in a UNCITRAL arbitration in London in a dispute relating to oil rigs.

-• A European telecommunications multinational in relation to potential claims for $200 million of damages against Russia arising under applicable bilateral investment treaties.
+• A European telecommunications multinational in relation to potential claims for US$200 million against Russia arising under applicable bilateral investment treaties.

-• A large Middle Eastern multinational on its termination and other rights in relation to certain large and high-value renewables power projects of national significance.
+• A large Middle Eastern multinational on its termination and other rights in relation to large renewable power projects of national significance.

-• A European energy company, project owner, in a multimillion $ dispute with a European contractor arising out of a $1 billion industrial petrochemical construction project.
-This concerns the contractor’s claims for prolongation costs and extensions of time as a result of the COVID-19 pandemic and the related actions by the local and foreign public authorities.
+• A European energy company as project owner in a multimillion U.S. dollar dispute with a European contractor arising out of a US$1 billion industrial petrochemical construction project.
+This concerns the contractor’s claims for prolongation costs and extensions of time because of the COVID-19 pandemic and the related actions by the local and foreign public authorities.

 • A multinational oil & gas company in relation to various issues relating to a major international crude oil transportation project in Central Asia.

-• A North American multinational information management company in a SIAC arbitration in Singapore and related litigation against a South Asian private equity firm arising out of a shareholders agreement, with claims of over US$140 million.
+• A large North American multinational in a SIAC arbitration and related litigation against a South Asian private equity firm arising out of a shareholders agreement, with claims of over US$140 million.

-• South East Asian investors in an ICSID arbitration under a bilateral investment treaty gainst an Asian sovereign relating to a renewable energy generation enterprise worth $150 million.
+• Southeast Asian investors in a US$150 million ICSID arbitration under a bilateral investment treaty against an Asian sovereign relating to a renewable energy generation enterprise.

-• A North American energy company in a UNCITRAL arbitration in London regarding a complex gas pricing and Joint Operational Agreement dispute for field operations in Eastern Europe, with US$100 million at stake.
+• A North American energy company in a US$100 million UNCITRAL arbitration regarding a complex gas pricing and upstream dispute in Eastern Europe.

 • A European investor in an LCIA arbitration against an African owned investment vehicle.
-The dispute related to an investment in one of Africa’s largest oil/gas companies and involves complex shareholder and financial arrangements spanning Panama and the BVI.
-Over US$680 million was at stake.
+The dispute related to an investment in one of Africa’s largest oil & gas companies and involves complex offshore shareholder and financial arrangements spanning Panama and the BVI.
+Over US$680 million was claimed.

 • English investors in an ICSID arbitration under a bilateral investment treaty against an Asian sovereign relating to a hotel development project.

-• A European oil & gas company in a UNCITRAL arbitration in Vienna arising from a failed joint venture for the exploration and production of onshore oil/gas fields in Eastern Europe.
+• A European oil & gas company in a UNCITRAL arbitration arising from a failed joint venture for the exploration and production of onshore oil & gas fields in Eastern Europe.

-• An Eastern European sovereign in ICSID annulment proceedings regarding a dispute in the food and retail sector involving complex public international law issues of the relationship between the ICSID Convention and the Treaty on the Functioning of the EU.
+• An Eastern European sovereign regarding potential ICSID annulment proceedings in a dispute in the food and retail sector involving complex public international law issues on the relationship between the ICSID Convention and the Treaty on the Functioning of the EU.

-• A European multinational telecommunications company in a US$40 million CIETAC arbitration in Hong Kong against a Chinese State-owned entity, arising from a Chinese joint venture.
+• A European multinational telecommunications company in a US$40 million CIETAC arbitration against a Chinese entity, arising from a joint venture.

-• An African multinational telecommunications company in a $4 billion UNCITRAL arbitration claim against a number of Nigerian entities in connection with shareholder disputes regarding control of one of Nigeria’s largest mobile-network providers.
-The matter involved complex issues of contractual interpretation and valuation, and, included related litigation in Nigeria and the Netherlands.
+• An African multinational telecommunications company in a US$4 billion UNCITRAL arbitration claim against a number of Nigerian entities in connection with shareholder disputes regarding control of one of Nigeria’s largest mobile network providers, including related litigation in Nigeria and the Netherlands.

-• An African multinational telecommunications company in a $75 million UNCITRAL arbitration against a Nigerian financial institution regarding rights of first refusal over shares in one of Nigeria’s largest mobile-network providers.
+• An African multinational telecommunications company in a US$75 million UNCITRAL arbitration against a Nigerian financial institution in respect of a shareholders agreement relating to one of Nigeria’s largest mobile network providers.

 Experience as Arbitrator